abramadams/wkhtml/readme.md

 #WKHTML - CFC wrapper for wkhtmlto[pdf/image]
 This library is a simple wrapper for the [wkhtmltopdf](http://wkhtmltopdf.org/) command line tool.
-Currently only the _wkhtmltopdf_ tool is supported, but I plan to support wkhtmltoimage soon.

 ##Installation
 First you need to install __wkhtmltopdf__.
 The instructions will vary depending on your OS, but for those lucky enough to run Ubuntu servers, just do: